jamesecy604/cline/docs/tools/cline-tools-guide.md

-# Cline Tools Reference Guide
+# mayai Tools Reference Guide

-## What Can Cline Do?
+## What Can mayai Do?

-Cline is your AI assistant that can:
+mayai is your AI assistant that can:

 -   Edit and create files in your project
 -   Run terminal commands